 If you wish to apply as an Aboriginal applicant, you will be required to write an additional essay and submit proof of ancestry, which will be reviewed by the Aboriginal Admissions Subcommittee.
 Based on your completed application, you may be offered an interview with the Aboriginal Interviewing Panel.
 Please contact the Aboriginal Student Initiatives Coordinator in the Faculty of Medicine at 604.875.8298 (ext 68946) or email for further information.

 The Faculty of Medicine encourages applicants who come from or are interested in learning and practicing medicine in rural, remote, and/or northern communities.
-Students at every site will undergo some rural practice training, but the Northern Medical Program and Southern Medical Program provide opportunities to complete undergraduate medical training in regional centres that serve rural, remote, and/or northern communities.
+Students at every site will undergo some rural practice training, but the Northern Medical Program, Southern Medical Program, and Island Medical Program provide opportunities to complete undergraduate medical training in regional centres that serve rural, remote, and/or northern communities.
 A significant goal of the UBC Faculty of Medicine is to increase the number of graduates who plan to practice in these communities.
 The admissions application is designed to assess each applicant's suitability for rural training.
 The BC government offers a number of financial incentives for the recruitment and retention of physicians in rural BC communities, including the student loan forgiveness program, designed to mitigate the costs of a medical education for students willing to locate in rural, remote, or northern communities after the completion of their training.
 Please see our Resources page for more information.